 To gain access to these important moments you can use the REST API.
 Select the “Profile Event methods” in the menu on the right-hand side of the REST API documentation page.

-When viewing one profile on the Profiles tab there is now a new option available in the left menu: “Profile privacy management”.
+When viewing a profile on the Profiles tab there is now a new option available in the left menu: “Profile privacy management.”

-The “Event log” section shows a table with all the privacy-related events for this profile.
+The “Event log” section shows a table with all the privacy-related events for this profile in your BlueConic customer data platform.

-The simulator has been updated so you can easily test what a channel looks like to a visitor with certain privacy settings.
+The BlueConic simulator has been updated so you can easily test what a channel looks like to a visitor with certain privacy settings, such as those created to comply with GDPR.

 Take the following three steps to see (and change) the privacy settings: